lucadimascolo/atlast_distant_universe_wg/README.md

-# collaborative_working
+# AtLAST Distant Universe & Cosmology working group

-This is a template work space for AtLAST working group collaboration.
+This is a collaborative work space for the AtLAST Distant Universe & Cosmology working group working group.

 ## Checklist for using this space:
 1) If you do not have a GitHub account, you will need to make one: https://github.com/join